thunklife/thunklife.website/blog/2020-05-05-using-property-based-testing-in-javascript.md

 ```

 So how do you test this?
 Each of these properties needs to hold true for all numbers.
 To be really confident that these
 properties hold we would have to write A LOT of tests.
-This is where property based testing helps.
+This is where property-based testing helps.

 ## Enter Fast-Check

-JavaScript has quite a few property based testing libraries, but I found `fast-check` to have the combination of an API
+JavaScript has quite a few property-based testing libraries, but I found
+[`fast-check`](https://github.com/dubzzz/fast-check) to have the combination of an API
 that I liked (looking at you `JSVerify`) and was still maintained (looking at you `TestCheck.js`).

 So, given that we've settled on using `fast-check` how would go about testing the properties above?